 How does Rush stand out when it comes to safety?

 We always lead by example.
-Our supervisors and project team members all set a good example and know that people are looking up to us.
+Our supervisors and project managers all set a good example and know that people are looking up to us.
 If people are out there doing the right thing, that sets the standard.
 We have high standards and empower everyone to hold each other accountable.
-Everyone has the authority to lead by example.
+Everyone has the authority to lead by example